dutke/cell_detection_AI/README.md

 ## Setup the environment

-1. At first, you need the files from [this git](https://github.com/dutke/cell_detection_AI.git).
-With the `cd` command, navigate to the previous directory. (/content/drive/MyDrive/Colab Notebooks)
+1. At first, open a new notebook in [Google Colab](https://colab.research.google.com/)

+2. Download the files from [this git](https://github.com/dutke/cell_detection_AI.git).
 ```
     from google.colab import drive
     drive.mount('/content/drive')